Highlights

 1-year program

-- bachelor degree in teaching or education followed by at least two years full-time (or equivalent) work experience in teaching or education^; or
+• bachelor degree in teaching or education followed by at least two years full-time (or equivalent) professional work experience involving learning, training, teaching or tutoring, or in an educational setting, Education department or related statutory authority.

 Minimum English language requirements